Model Higgs bundles in exceptional components of the $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-character variety: Analytic estimates for an approximate solution

-A very useful method when dealing with surgery problems in gauge theory over manifolds with very long necks involves the study of the space of eigenfunctions corresponding to small eigenvalues (low eigensolutions) of a self-adjoint Dirac type operator on such a manifold (see \cite{CLM}, \cite{Nicolaescuarticle}, \cite{Yoshida}).
-For our purposes we will make use of the Cappell-Lee-Miller gluing theorem from \cite{CLM} and its generalization to small perturbations of constant coefficient operators due to L. Nicolaescu in \cite{Nicolaescuarticle}.
-In the latter article, a family of manifolds ${{M}_{T}}$ for ${{T}_{0}}\le T\le \infty $ is considered, each containing a long cylindrical neck of length $\sim T=\left| \log R \right|$ obtained by the gluing of two disjoint manifolds $M_{T}^{\pm }$ along the boundaries of a pair of cylindrical ends.
-A self-adjoint first-order Dirac-type operator ${{\mathfrak{D}}_{T}}$ is then considered on a hermitian vector bundle over each manifold ${{M}_{T}}$.
+A very useful method when dealing with surgery problems in gauge theory over manifolds with very long necks involves the study of the space of eigenfunctions corresponding to small eigenvalues (low eigensolutions) of a self-adjoint Dirac type operator on such a manifold.
+In this section we explain how the gluing construction for Higgs bundles over a complex connected sum of Riemann surfaces fits into the framework of gluing cylindrical $\mathbb{Z}_{2}$-graded Dirac-type operators.
+For precise definitions and details on the general method used below we refer the reader to \cite{CLM}, \cite{Nicolaescuarticle}, \cite{Swoboda} and \cite{Yoshida}.
+We shall review next only parts of this general framework.